CJBR-97/CJBR-97.github.io/docs/atomicblender.md

 </figure>

 <p>
-3. With the camera setup done, open the **'View'** drop-down menu at the top of the screen and select **'Viewport Render Image'**, which will open a new window that shows the rendered view through the camera.
+3. With the camera setup done, open the <b>'View'</b> drop-down menu at the top of the screen and select <b>'Viewport Render Image'</b>, which will open a new window that shows the rendered view through the camera.
 </p>

 <figure>